When deciding how to manage your short term rental, you need to know what Airbnb property management fees look like and how much they are.

 A Breakdown of Common Airbnb Property Management Fees

-3. Vacancy fee
+3. Vacancy Fee

-4. Maintenance fee
+4. Inspection and Maintenance Fees

 - Checking if the carbon monoxide detectors and smoke alarms are working well